 And there are many, many more print design opportunities including: flyers, posters, billboards, packaging, textiles, the list is endless and the opportunity for work is great.
 So, are you interested in print design yet?

 The training required for print design is different from project to project, business to business and designer to designer.
-Most print designers have some sort of formal education often in illustration or graphic design.
-But a degree is not absolutely necessary to grow a career, it comes down to portfolio work, drive, and talent.
+Most print designers have some sort of formal education often in illustration of graphic design.
+But a degree is not absolutely necessary to grow a career, it comes down to portfolio work and talent.

 Formal schooling, such as a degree or certificate in graphic design does give designers the opportunity to hone in their skill set and get a greater understanding for print design projects, and build up their portfolio and techniques in a shorter period of time than those teaching themselves.
 By investing in formal training you allow yourself the opportunity to fail and succeed before jumping head first into the work world.